xieyanran/computer-_networks/lab_1_3_IO multiplexing/lab_1_3_report.md

 ### Exercise I.a.3

-Consider the very simple denial of service attack we performed in the previous
+Consider the very simple denial of service attack we performed in the previous lab, where a single client (using the simple client program) would block the server for all other clients (emulated using the multi-client program).
+Is it still possible to block the server using a single client?
+(Try it!)

+### Exercise I.a.4

+Discuss with your partner: There may still be some issues with the server.
+Can you identify any?
+(For instance, is it still possible for a determined person to deny service to other persons?
+If so, under what conditions?)
+Suggest possible solutions!